-The Turing test from the study of 1950 has to do with communication.
-Turing asked: while talking over the network with a man and a computer can you distinguish one from another?
+The Turing test is based on Alan Turing’s study of 1950 and has to do with communication.
+Turing asked: when a man and a computer communicate through a network, can you distinguish one from another?

 Since the only way to judge a person’s intelligence is to communicate with them, wouldn’t it be reasonable to suggest using the same method for artificial intelligence?
 In other words, if a computer was able to impersonate a human, then it would probably mean that it is intelligent enough.

-However the modern science of artificial intelligence believes that this definition is not reliable.
-Even if a computer manages to pass the Turing test, it does not have human perception.
-This is easily proved if we think that although computers are able to translate languages, they can’t digest complex concepts.
+However, the modern science of artificial intelligence believes that this definition is not reliable.
+Even if a computer manages to pass the Turing test, it still does not have human perception.
+This is easily proven if we think that although computers are able to translate languages, they can’t make sense of idioms and complex concepts.

-The biggest challenge of artificial intelligence is to emulate the human ability to manage visual images.
-People are able to decode malformed characters and find hidden messages behind them.
+The biggest challenge of artificial intelligence is to emulate the human ability to perceive visual images.
+Humans are able to decode malformed characters and find hidden messages behind them.
 Computers are not.
 They lack this property of human intelligence and perception.

-The importance of this ability is manifested clearly if we think about the operation of security cameras.
+We can clearly see the importance of this ability if we think about the operation of security cameras.
 Security companies would love to have software capable of recognizing suspicious persons or behavior.
 So far, only the human eye can do that.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.